High-speed rail in Europe: Greece

 Development of a modern rail network for Greece has been a major goal since the 1990s.
 In 1996, construction of what is currently known as the P.A.Th.E./P. was given the go-ahead.
 The line, which should have opened by 2004, would link Patras, Athens, Thessaloniki and the Greece–North Macedonia and Greece–Bulgaria borders in Idomeni and Promachonas respectively.
 The project faced lack of funding and construction difficulties.
 The Athens-Thessaloniki section has been upgraded with the aim to reduce the travel time by three hours.
-However, signalling and safety issues remain unresolved, as it was manifested by the rail disaster of 28 February 2023 at Tempi.
+However, signalling and safety issues remained unresolved, as it was manifested by the Tempi train crash of 28 February 2023.
 The target to reach a travel time of 3 hours 20 minutes has not been attained yet and it remains unknown when trains will reach high speeds.
+As of 2026, the Athens-Thessaloniki section has reopened, while the line to Patras is under construction.